 Breast Milk Supply

 Breast milk supply depends on the age and weight of that baby, but at any age it takes approximately 20 minutes of swallowing for the baby to take in enough milk for proper growth.
 Below is a breast milk production chart for babies under six months.
 To calculate milk supply, nurse for the first morning feeding as usual and then three hours later pump with a quality double pump for 15 minutes.
 Use these numbers to help determine your production.
 Please note that if you are not comfortable with or used to your breast pump, output may vary.
-Other pumping variations can occur if you are not using a professional grade pump or if your breast flange is not the appropriate size.
+Other pumping variations can occur if you are not using a professional grade breast pump or if your breast shield size is not offering the proper fit.

 Increasing Milk Supply